cteerara/UbuntuInstallEssential/README.md

 ## Scripts
 ### InstallCompilers.sh (Essential)
-This script installs the gnu c/c++ and fortran compilers as well as python 3.6 interpreter.
+This script installs the gnu c/c++ and fortran compilers as well as python 3.6 interpreter and the git version control package.
 Depending on how much was included in your linux distro, these compilers might already be there.
 But running it again to make sure does not hurt.
 Definietly DO run this script.

 ### InstallPythonPackages.sh (Essential)
 Packages installed are: numpy, scipy, matplotlib, pandas.
 You might get an error when running this with sudo.
 If so, try running it without sudo.